tony-o/perl6-overwatch/README.md

 Default: ```[]```

 List of arguments to start the executable with.
-Example `overwatch -p='-e' 'sleep 5'` would monitor the process: `perl6 -e 'sleep 5'`
+Example `overwatch -p='-e' 'sleep 5'` would monitor the process: `raku -e 'sleep 5'`

 ## Examples